Kundan696922/Frontend-Code-Editor/README.md

-## 🔧 Quantum Editor - Code Editor with CodeMirror
+## 🔧 Quantum Editor - Frontend Code Editor with CodeMirror

 A simple yet powerful web-based code editor built using HTML, CSS, JavaScript, and CodeMirror 5.
 It features live preview, theme toggle, orientation change, and a responsive design.